InnMaluntsev/ramp-onboarding/public/steps/ramp-onboarding/step5.md

 ## Interactive API Response Builder

-Now that you understand RAMP concepts, use cases, and security requirements, it's time to build and test your actual API responses.
-This interactive tool helps you construct properly formatted responses for each RAMP endpoint.
+Now that you understand Orders concepts, use cases, and security requirements, it's time to build and test your actual API responses.
+This interactive tool helps you construct properly formatted responses for each Orders endpoint.

 ## What You'll Build